Kaungkhantk3/Room_Booking_System/README.md

 # 📖 Library Room Booking System

-A full-stack web application that allows students and staff to reserve library study rooms online.
+A web application that allows students and staff to reserve library study rooms online.
 Developed using **HTML**, **CSS**, **JavaScript**, **Node.js (Express)**, and **MySQL**, this system provides an efficient and easy-to-use interface for managing room availability, reservations, and user accounts.

 ---